vercel/next.js/docs/api-reference/edge-runtime.md

 The Edge Runtime has some restrictions including:

 - Native Node.js APIs **are not supported**.
 For example, you can't read or write to the filesystem.
 - Node Modules _can_ be used, as long as they implement ES Modules and do not use any native Node.js APIs.
-For example, you could use the `path-to-regexp`.
 - Calling `require` directly is **not allowed**.
 Use ES Modules instead.

 The following JavaScript language features are disabled, and **will not work:**

 - [`eval`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval): Evaluates JavaScript code represented as a string
 - [`new Function(evalString)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function): Creates a new function with the code provided as an argument
-- [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date): The Date object is a wrapper object allowing you to work with dates and times.

 The following Web APIs are currently not supported, but will be in the future: